DJ Qness: Writing & Composition

-The music to the song was created by DJ Qness and the lyrics written by Oluhle, of which she adapted from a traditional ethnic African song which was mostly sung in funerals to try and bring comfort and healing to bereaved mourners.
+The music to the song was created by DJ Qness and the lyrics written by Oluhle, of which she adapted from a traditional ethnic African song which was mostly sung in funerals to try to bring comfort and healing to bereaved mourners.

 Reception

 The song was met with very positive reactions and made it to the top charts of many of the country's prominent radio stations including YFM, Metro FM and Ukhozi.